 In spite of having policies and training in place for safety, Hercules Offshore has faced a number of incidents over the years, in some instances fatal incidents.
 Working offshore and with heavy equipment is always dangerous.
 Companies like Hercules have a responsibility to take all reasonable steps to keep workers safe, but sometimes they fail.

 One incident led to a lawsuit against the company, in which the worker involved sued Hercules and accused the company of gross negligence and wanton disregard for worker safety as provided under maritime law.
 The incident in question occurred when two men were working on a Hercules jackup rig.
 They were working on installing a well casing in the rig’s jacked up position.

 The two men, Barker and Broussard were cutting straps to a pollution pan on the deck of the rig.
 Typically this part of the rig is welded in place, but in this instance it was held only by the straps.
 The men didn’t realize this and Broussard, standing on the pan when they cut the straps, fell through the deck and hit his head on a metal beam.
 The accident was fatal for Broussard, but Barker was not physically injured.

-Barker sued Hercules over the incident, citing his own emotional trauma seeing his friend plummet to his death.
+Barker filed a lawsuit against Hercules over the incident, citing his own emotional trauma seeing his friend plummet to his death.
 He sought damages under the Outer Continental Shelf Lands Act and other maritime laws.
 He accused the company of negligence in not welding the pan in place.
 Unfortunately for Barker he was unable to meet one criteria of maritime law according to the courts and his case was dismissed.